gabrielppd77/stock-control/README.md

 A simple application to test important concepts in programming

 - Purpose of the application stock-control:
   - Develop a simple application.
   - Develop a app fullstack with Next.
   - Apply DDD principles in the backend
   - Connect the backend with the Postgres database using PrismaORM
+- Observation:
+  - The application may take a while to start as the database is hosted on the Supabase platform on free plans

 ### Built With

 - ![Next JS](https://img.shields.io/badge/Next-black?style=for-the-badge&logo=next.js&logoColor=white)